ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 choices).
 * If the argument can take more than one value, when adding a new property choices is a list and the values must be converted to comma-separated strings
+* if your dataset is for run2, o2-analysis-trackextension will be automatically deleted from your workflow as it is not a valid command dep.
+If the production of the data you want to analyze is new, you should add the o2-analysis-track-propagation task to your workflow with the `--add_track_prop` parameter.
+You can found detalis from there [`Click Here`](https://aliceo2group.github.io/analysis-framework/docs/helperTasks/trackselection.html?highlight=some%20of%20the%20track%20parameters)

 ## Some Notes Before The Instructions